Hand Doctors Discuss Stress & Fingernail Problems

 Stress-Triggered Fingernail “Habits”

-During any extreme stress – such as the coronavirus pandemic – people with pre-existing nervous habits can get worse.
+During any extreme stress – such as financial challenges, divorce, moving, illness or death of a loved one, exams, etc. – people with pre-existing nervous habits can get worse.
 And even people who never had nervous habits many people develop new nervous coping mechanisms.
 Fingernails biting, picking at cuticles, or simply rubbing the fingers over the thumbnail repeatedly can be the results of stress.

 Unfortunately, these habits are not “harmless” as they can lead to nailbed infections, distortion of the nail plate, and even unsightly raised ridges in the middle of the fingernail.
 Additionally, stress-related finger nail biting or skin picking is also very dangerous because it increases the likelihood of coronavirus transmission.